Guide to Conference Subsidy Application

 Room 510, 5/F, Wing On Centre, 111 Connaught Road Central, Hong Kong

-The HKSI Institute does NOT bear any responsibility for any mail lost in transit.
+The HKSI Institute will NOT be responsible for any mail item lost in post.

-- The applicant shall duly complete all sections of the application form, either in English or in Chinese.
-The applicant shall
+- complete all sections of the application form, in either English or Chinese;

-- fill in all the required background information of the conference organiser and the conference in Section A & B;
+- provide all the required background information of the proposed conference organiser and the conference in Sections A and B;

-- provide background information of the partnering institution in the same manner, if there is any;
+- provide the background information of its partnering institution, if any;

-- write up the details of the proposal in Section C covering the following areas:
+- provide details of the proposal in Section C, including

-- how the subsidy would help achieve the objectives of the conference and how the WAM conference subsidy will be used;
+- how the conference subsidy would help achieve the objectives of the proposed conference and how the subsidy will be used;

-- the total expected gross revenue (including sponsorship) to be raised and the expected expenditures to be incurred;
+- the total expected gross revenue (including sponsorship) to be raised and the expected expenditures to be incurred for the proposed conference;

-- details of a control and monitoring mechanism on the usage of the subsidy and attendance as well as quantifiable evaluation to measure the quality and effectiveness of the conference;
+- details of a control and monitoring mechanism on the subsidy usage, attendance monitoring, and quantitative evaluation on the quality and effectiveness of the proposed conference;

-- nominate an event owner, who is an authorised person of the applicant, to sign the declaration in the application form; and
+- nominate an event owner, who will be the authorised person of the applicant to sign the declaration in the application form; and

-- assign at least one coordinator as the focal point for administrative and operational matters.
-The coordinator(s) should be a staff of the applicant.
+- assign at least one coordinator as the contact point for administrative and operational matters.
+The coordinator(s) should be a staff member of the applicant.

-If an application has been previously rejected by the implementation agent and/or by the FSTB, the applicant shall NOT re-submit any application of the same proposal in any subsequent rounds of application unless significant and substantial changes have been made to that proposal.
+If an application has been previously rejected, the applicant shall NOT re-submit any application in respect of the same proposed conference in future intakes under the Scheme unless there are significant changes made to the proposed conference.

 In the presence of any disputes, the parties agree to be bound to the exclusive jurisdication of Hong Kong courts.

-- put the WAM logo up in a noticeable spot at the venue and include the WAM logo in all printed materials for promotion;
+- show the logo of the WAM Pilot Programme in a noticeable spot at the conference venue and include the logo in all printed publicity materials;

-- provide a writeup to the implementation agent for FSTB’s clearance if the WAM Pilot Programme and/or the FSTB are referenced in any of the promotional materials or press release;
+- provide a draft write up to the HKSI Institute for approvalif the WAM Pilot Programme and/or the Government will be referenced in any publicity materials or press release;

-- allow the implementation agent and the Government to perform inspection checks during the conference; and
+- allow the HKSI Institute and the Government to perform inspection checks during the conference; and

-- retain the relevant documentations, such as the registration and attendance record, returned evaluation form and financial records for potential audit / review conducted by the Government or the implementation agent.
+- retain all the books and records in relation to the conference, such as the registration and attendance record, returned evaluation forms and financial records for audit / review conducted by the HKSI Institute and/or the Government.

-- Upon receipt of the proposal, the implementation agent will conduct a preliminary screening and may seek clarifications or supplementary information from the applicant if needed.
-Failure to provide such information within the given timeframe will be deemed withdrawal of application.
+- Upon receipt of the application, the HKSI Institute will conduct vet the information and documents provided and may seek clarifications or supplementary information from the applicant if needed.
+Failure to provide the information so requested within the given timeframe will be deemed as withdrawal of the application.

-- The implementation agent may invite experts, professionals, experienced practitioners and/or academics to give advice in respect of an application where appropriate.
+- The HKSI Institute seek advice from experts, professionals, experienced practitioners and/or academics in respect of the application where appropriate.

-- The following assessment criteria will be used to assess and make recommendations to the FSTB on whether a proposal fulfils the objectives of the Scheme:
+- The following assessment criteria will be used to assess whether the application fulfils the objectives of the Scheme:

-- relevance of the conference in relation to the WAM sector;
+- the relevance of the proposed conference to the asset and wealth management sector;

 The cheque will be sent via local postal service or by courier to the address of the specified event owner as per Annex 1 – Contact Details and made to the attention of the specified event owner.